Wintellect/MSLearn/Introduction to Python/final/3-working-with-strings.md

 	_Splitting and trimming strings_

-1. You have proven that you can parse the strings read from the input file into airport codes, locations, and names.
-The next step is to add the airport codes, locations, and names to a list rather than simply print them out.
+1. The next step is to add the airport codes, locations, and names to a list rather than simply print them out.
 To that end, add the following code to the empty cell at the bottom of the notebook:

 	```python
 	airports = []